AllenCell/nuc-morph-analysis/README.md

+[**Coming soon**] We are currently in the process of updating our analysis workflows available here to directly use our public data.
+We expect these workflows to be publicly reproducible by Monday July 8.

 # Colony context and size-dependent compensation mechanisms give rise to variations in nuclear growth trajectories
 The code in this repository generates all of the figures for the following paper.
-It is primarily intended to support reproducibility of our research.
+It is primarily intended to support reproducibility of our research, found in  [Dixon et al. 2024 (bioRxiv)] (https://www.biorxiv.org/content/10.1101/2024.06.28.601071v1).
 In addition, researchers may find parts of this code valuable for future work.

-> [bioRxiv citation coming soon]
+>
 For a description of the cell treatments, imaging, and the purpose of each analysis, please refer to the paper.

 The data used in this analysis are publicly available on [Quilt](https://open.quiltdata.com/b/allencell/tree/aics/nuc-morph-dataset/) under the [Allen Insitute for Cell Science Terms of Use](https://www.allencell.org/terms-of-use.html).
 The data are also available via the AWS S3 API directly in the folder `s3://allencell/aics/nuc-morph-dataset`.